HandsOnDataViz/book/publish/embed-iframe/README.md

 10) If desired, continue to modify the iframe code to improve the display of your dataviz on your website.
 For example, the initial code was 600 pixels wide (width="600").
 To display the dataviz across the full width of your website, change this part of the code to 100% (width="100%").

-## NOTE: Other embed examples below need to be updated
+### TO DO: Other embed examples below need to be updated

 If you're hosting your data visualization on a live website (such as <a href="http://epress.trincoll.edu/dataviz/chapter/host-html-github/" target="_blank">GitHub Pages</a>), copy the web address, like this: